-Final preparations underway for Royal Wedding
+Final preparations underway for royal wedding

-LONDON, United Kingdom (WABC) --As the Royal Wedding approaches, the United Kingdom -- and the bride and groom -- are making last minute preparations.
+LONDON --As the royal wedding approaches, the United Kingdom -- and the bride and groom -- are making last minute preparations.

 Kensington Palace, the official residence of Prince Harry and soon Meghan Markle, confirmed that Markle's father would not be attending the wedding.